jsvine/markovify/README.md

 - [Hacker News Simulator](http://news.ycombniator.com/), which does what it says on the tin. [[code](https://github.com/orf/hnewssimulator)]
 - [Stak Attak](http://www.stakattak.me/), a "poetic stackoverflow answer generator." [[code](https://github.com/theannielin/hackharvard)]
 - [MashBOT](https://twitter.com/mashomatic), a `markovify`-powered Twitter bot attached to a printer.
 Presented by [Helen J Burgess at Babel Toronto 2015](http://electric.press/mash/). [[code](https://github.com/hyperrhiz/mashbot)]
+- [The Mansfield Reporter](http://maxlupo.com/mansfield-reporter/), "simple device which can generate new text from some of history's greatest authors [...] running on a tiny Raspberry Pi, displaying through a tft screen from Adafruit."

 Have other examples?
 Pull requests welcome.